llmpfc/llmpfc/README.md

-# This repository contains code files for building modules using LLMs inspired by the different functions of the prefrontal cortex.
+# This repository contains code for building modules using LLMs inspired by the different functions of the prefrontal cortex.

 ## Tower of Hanoi